 Sherwood is author of the recently released book, "Successfully Unemployed: Finding or Creating Your Dream Job."
 He has hosted a weekly internet Radio Show and conducts workshops on the same subject.
 He is the award winning author of the article "Win-Win of Charitable Gift Annuities" for the Association for Healthcare Philanthropy Journal.
 He also wrote "Planned Giving At Medical Schools: Implications for All Healthcare Providers" for the Association of Healthcare Philanthropy Journal.
 He has spoken at many regional and national conferences for Association of Fundraising Professionals and Association of Healthcare Philanthropy.

 Before becoming a consultant, Sherwood was President of the Good Samaritan Hospital Foundation, where he served for seven years.
 While at Good Samaritan he and his staff increased average annual fundraising from $900,000 a year to $2.5 million, significantly increased their irrevocable deferred gifts to over $5 million for endowment purposes and successfully completed a first ever $2.4 million capital Campaign.
 During this time, he was appointed to the six member National Development Task Force for Catholic Health Initiatives, a 70+ hospital system, and served as State of Nebraska Director for The Association of Healthcare Philanthropy.

 Prior to this, Sherwood was Vice President for Development and Community Relations at Montana's largest hospital in Great Falls; served as Director of Corporate and Foundation Support at the Medical College of Wisconsin, and as Director of Development for a private K-12 school in Napa, California.
-He began his development career 30 years ago as Finance Director for his father's gubernatorial Campaign in Minnesota.
+He began his development career over 30 years ago as Finance Director for his father's gubernatorial Campaign in Minnesota.